 Renters have a few options on how to pay for their rental home insurance.
 Renters can pay their rental insurance policy in full once a year, select a three-month payment plan or pay monthly.
 Select the option that best meets your budget.
 An insurance broker will help you arrange the payment option that is best for you.

-At Morison Insurance, we insure renters across Ontario.
+Contact Morison Insurance for your renters insurance needs.
 We work with dozens of insurance companies, and we shop at these companies to get renters the best insurance at competitive prices.
-We always look for discounts.
+Give us a call at 1-800-463-8074, or get started by filling out the form on our website.
+We have your best interest in mind!

 Our goal is excellent insurance and service for every customer.
 So, you may ask, what is it like to be a client at Morison Insurance?
 Our customers say it best.
 Read our online reviews and testimonials about our insurance, our expertise, and our service.